Gary Klutt: Post full-time

 After the 2016 season, Klutt picked up other obligations and started running part-time again, focusing on crown jewel road course races.
 He continued with his family Legendary Motorcar team, sometimes driving the hauler to the track.

 Gander Outdoors Truck Series

 During his 2016 Pinty's season, Klutt signed on with Kyle Busch Motorsports to run a NASCAR Camping World Truck Series race at Canadian Tire Motorsport Park, the track at which he had experienced the most success in the Pinty's series.
 Klutt was a sub for Cody Coughlin, who could not drive the race.
 Klutt said he wanted a chance to race trucks at CTMP ever since 2013.
-During the race, Klutt improved four spots on his qualifying position to finish eleventh.
+During the race, Klutt improved four spots on his qualifying position to finish 11th.

 Monster Energy Cup Series

 On August 6, 2017, Klutt made his Monster Energy NASCAR Cup Series debut at Watkins Glen International, where he drove the No. 15 Chevrolet for Premium Motorsports.
 He qualified 34th and finished 31st, one lap behind race winner Martin Truex Jr.